-Subway line Seven, owned and operated by the Seoul Metropolitan Rapid Transit Corporation, links northeast and southwest Seoul.
-Construction on line 7 began in 1994 and was completed in 2000 at a total cost of 868.4 billion won (approximately 800 million euro).
-The total line comprises 42 stations over a distance of 45 km between the Jangam and Onsu Stations (Korea Times, 2000).
+Subway Line 7, owned and operated by the Seoul Metropolitan Rapid Transit Corporation, links northeast and southwest Seoul.
+Construction on Line 7 began in 1994 and was completed in 2000 at a total cost of 868.4 billion won (approximately €800m).
+The total line comprises 42 stations over a distance of 45 km between the Jangam and Onsu Stations.

-A review of press reports yielded relatively little data on the flooding that damaged the line on May 2, 1998.
-The flooding occurred when retaining walls installed at a construction site on subway line six installed along the Chungnang Stream were breached at 7:30 in the morning during a heavy rainfall.
-The water flowed into the Taenung Station on line seven nine minutes later, and proceeded to inundate eleven stations over a length of approximately 11 km with approximately 800,000 m3 of water.
+A review of press reports yielded relatively few data on the flooding that damaged the line on 2 May 1998.
+The flooding occurred when retaining walls installed at a construction site on Line 6 built along the Chungnang Stream were breached at 7:30 A.M. during heavy rainfall.
+The water flowed into Taenung Station on Line 7 nine minutes later, and proceeded to inundate 11 stations over a length of approximately 11 km with approximately 800,000 m3 of water.
 The primary damage was to flooded electric facilities and communication systems.
-The damages were reported to amount to approximately 45 billion won (approximately \$35 million).
-Line seven was completely out of operation for nine days, and was operated at reduced capacity for a further 35 days.
-The line suffered a decline in ridership of approximately 40% (from 500,000 to 300,000 commuters per day) as a result of the reduced capacity.
-(Korea Times 1998a, 1998b).
+The damage was reported to amount to around 45 billion won (approximately \notin 41.5m).
+Line 7 was completely out of operation for nine days and was operated at reduced capacity for a further 35 days.
+The line suffered a decline in ridership of approximately 40 percent (from 500,000 to 300,000 commuters per day) as a result of the reduced capacity.